 Prevention

-• You are less likely to get seriously sick if you do get the flu
+- You are less likely to become very sick if you do get the flu

 Everyone should get a flu shot each year, especially:

-Fall is the best time to get your flu shot.
-The flu is especially common in the fall and winter.
-If you did not get your shot in the fall, you can—and should—get one at any time of the year.
+Fall is the best time to get a flu shot because flu is most common in the fall and winter.
+If you did not get your shot in the fall, you can—and should—get one later in the season.

 Which flu shot should I get?